 HAP will eventually replace Rent Supplement for people with a long-term housing need, though Rent Supplement will continue to be available for people who need short-term support to pay their rent.

-As Rent Supplement is generally not payable to people in full-time employment, it can be a disincentive to taking up work.
+In general, you cannot get Rent Supplement if you are in full-time employment or self-employment (30 hours or more a week).
 However, people on HAP can take up full-time employment, subject to the conditions of the scheme.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.